RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: Analysis

-To investigate engagement disparities, we compare metrics for human-authored and AI-generated posts across the 6 most data-rich domains.
-Given the heavy-tailed nature of interaction data, we apply a base-10 logarithmic transformation to normalize the distributions.
-Figure~\ref{fig:analysis-1} presents these comparisons using boxplots, with blue indicating human content and orange indicating AI content.

-The analysis reveals that human-authored posts consistently outperform their AI counterparts, achieving higher median interaction counts and a greater propensity for high engagement (i.e., longer upper whiskers).
-This gap is particularly visible in domains requiring nuanced personal experience and emotional resonance, such as \textit{Travel}, \textit{Career}, and \textit{Relationships}.
-This suggests that \textbf{current AI content is significantly weaker than human content at establishing emotional resonance}.
+To investigate the impact of content source on interaction, we compare engagement metrics across six representative domains in Figure~\ref{fig:analysis-1}.
+It reveals that \textbf{Human content exhibits superior emotional resonance.} Human-authored posts consistently outperform AI-generated ones in median engagement.
+This gap is particularly visible in domains requiring personal experience and emotional resonance, such as \textit{Travel}, \textit{Career}, and \textit{Relationships}.

-Furthermore, compared to human content, the upper whiskers of AI content are shorter.
-This indicates that the interaction for AI content is more concentrated with less variance.
-In other words, \textbf{AI content tends to be homogeneous and is less likely to produce the exceptionally high-engagement posts}.
-Conversely, human content's longer upper whisker demonstrates its capacity to produce breakout posts that capture the collective imagination.
-This virality is often driven by novelty, raw emotional expression, or a unique personal story that breaks a predictable pattern.

-Looking into the variations between interaction types, which reveals the cognitive investment from users.
+Compared to human content, the interaction distribution for AI posts is more concentrated, with notably fewer high-engagement outliers.
+This indicates that while AI can generate grammatically correct text, it lacks the novelty and high-arousal qualities necessary to create breakout content.
+Looking into the variations between interaction types reveals the cognitive investment from users.
 For instance, a like is a passive and lightweight social signal, whereas a comment requires active and conscious engagement.
-Human content shows a steep decline from likes to comments across most domains, while AI content maintains a relatively flatter curve.
-The Fashion domain presents an exception, showing comparable engagement patterns.
-These suggest that \textbf{AI-generated content, while receiving lower absolute engagement, tends to provoke more discussion relatively}.
+Interestingly, the human-AI gap in comments is smaller than in likes.
+This suggests that \textbf{while AI content receives lower overall engagement, the performance gap narrows for interactions requiring higher cognitive investment}.